6 Things You Need to Know about the Family and Medical Leave Act

 A comprehensive guide to the Family and Medical Leave Act can be found here.

 To discuss a legal issue related to the Family and Medical Leave Act, please contact us online or call our offices at (561) 653-0008 to learn how we can help you.
-At Scott • Wagner and Associates, our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.
+At Scott Law Team, our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.